IBM Cloud Docs

 Changes to available voices

-The voices that are supported for synthesized speech changed and expanded.
-The service now supports a number of additional voices, languages, and dialects with the /v1/synthesize methods.
+The voices that are supported for synthesized speech that is changed and expanded.
+The service now supports several other voices, languages, and dialects with the /v1/synthesize methods.
 For more information about supported voices, see Languages and voices.

 The three voices that were available at beta are renamed for GA: